My first novel, The Vigilante Poets of Selwyn Academy, is out now from Knopf!

 It was selected by the American Booksellers Association as an Indies Introduce Debut Authors Spring 2014 pick.

-It’s a Junior Library Guild selection, which apparently bodes well.
+It’s a Junior Library Guild selection.

 It received a starred review from Kirkus!
 Annotations and emphasis are my own.